 If you feel you are a victim of any form of domestic abuse, or feel at risk, we can offer you a range of advice and support.
 Domestic abuse is unacceptable and we’ll take firm action against those responsible.

-If you’re in immediate danger, please call the police on 999.
+But if you feel in immediate danger, please contact the police by calling 999.

 You can report incidents of domestic abuse by: